 BSTC2020.
 Sanskrit Language II (6 credits) Sanskrit is one of the most ancient languages known to humankind.
 It is a key to understanding the rich cultural, philosophical and religious heritage of India whose influence on our world continues to be felt.
 Students of history, history of science, comparative literature, general and historical linguistics, philosophy and religions will discover that a basic knowledge of the language greatly enriches their studies.
 It is one of the four languages in which many Buddhist teachings are preserved.
 Indian Buddhist schools such as Sarvāstivāda, Yogācāra, Mādhyamikā composed most of their texts in Sanskrit.
 Many Mahāyāna texts such as the Prajñāpāramitā literature, Saddharmapuṇḍarikā-sūtra and many more treatises were composed in Sanskrit.
 Therefore, for students who intend to specialize in different aspects of Buddhism, a reading knowledge of Sanskrit is essential.
 This course will cover the structure and grammar of the language, including topics such as, possessive nouns, numerals, relatives, future passive participle, present participle, passive voice, imperative and optative mood, different forms of the past tense, declensions, and conjugations.
 Prerequisite: BSTC2008.
 Sanskrit Language I Assessment: 50% coursework and 50% examination.

-Cross-listed Advanced Courses Please refer to the respective course descriptions of CHIN2253, FINE2087, FINE3015 and PHIL2800 above.
-UNIVERSITY MUSEUM AND GALLERY Free electives Not all the courses listed below may be offered every year.
+BSTC2021.
+Buddhist ethics (6 credits) Being regarded as the most ethical world religion, Buddhism assigns morality a crucial place in its spiritual system.
+This course begins with an introduction to the Buddhist doctrines which can be easily identify as ethical teaching, and continues with discussions of a few important social issues in the Buddhist ethical viewpoint.
+Assessment: 100% coursework BSTC2022.
+The evolution of Buddhist meditation (6 credits) During the past decades, mindfulness practice, a form of Buddhist meditation, has not only become popular among mainstream culture embraced by some of the world's biggest corporates, including Google, Facebook, P&G, etc. but it has also become the building blocks of several important stress reduction psychosocial interventions such as Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
+In this course, students will have a chance to study the evolution of Buddhist meditation: from its origination to its latest manifestation as psychosocial interventions spanning more than 2000 years.
+Through the study of Buddhist meditation texts and experiential learning, the theories and practices of several important Buddhist meditation methods will be introduced, such as mindful-breathing, compassionate meditation, samadhi and vipassana.
+Students will be expected to allocate time to practice at home what they have experientially learned in class.
+In order for students to gain both a theoretical and practical understanding about the different types of meditation, this class will include weekly lecture and meditation workshop.
+Prerequisite: any one from BSTC1001.
+Introduction to Buddhist teachings; BSTC1004.
+Introduction to Buddhism; or BSTC2002.
+Life and Buddhism UNIVERSITY MUSEUM AND GALLERY Free electives Not all the courses listed below may be offered every year.
 MUSE2001.
 Introduction to the Conservation of Art and Historic Artifacts (6 credits) This course offers an introduction to the foundational aspects of conservation and the preservation of material culture.
 The history and development of the field of conservation in relation to museums and galleries would be presented, beginning with issues related to preventive conservation and general collections care.
 Subsequent lectures will focus on individual specialisms, including book and paper; stone, metal and ceramic objects; and paintings.
 Students benefit equally from theoretical material and practical information provided by established curatorial and conservation professionals.
 As an integral part of the course, students would visit conservation laboratories, museums and gallery spaces at HKU and across Hong Kong.
 Prerequisite: At least one 1000-level Fine Arts or Global Creative Industries course.
 Assessment: 100% coursework.